 The Constitution and Personhood Jurisprudence

-Please feel free to send comments to office@AmericanRTL.org.
+Please feel free to send comments on this draft article to office@AmericanRTL.org.

 Does the U.S. Constitution and the history of American jurisprudence support the personhood movement?